WayGo12/WayGoApp/WayGo-Apps/README.md

 ## Contact

-If you have any questions or suggestions regarding WayGO-ML, please feel free to contact us.
+If you have any questions or suggestions regarding WayGO-MD, please feel free to contact us.

 ## Credits

-WayGO-ML is developed and maintained by [WayGo12](https://github.com/WayGo12).
+WayGO-MD is developed and maintained by [WayGo12](https://github.com/WayGo12).